sushant-2308/Job_Portal/README.md

 Created a Simple job portal project in which I have created a model of job details and description and added some of the custom queries.
 Using that custom queries I have used many of the get mapping method to fetch my data in different ways like by firstName lastName age etc.

 ### How to use in your system?
- - Just Simply clone this reposit
+ - Just Simply clone this repository
  - Start your server
  - Perform operations